Douglas Low Voltage Switches

 Douglas Light Switches

 Note that the Douglas was a 24V 2-wire system, so when replacing them with the Touch-plate light switches each button controls both on and off functionality.
-Some of the Douglas switches were rockers with one direction ON and the other OFF, and others had this functionality split into a pair of black and white buttons.
+Some of the Douglas switches were rockers with one direction being both ON and OFF, some rockers had both ON and OFF directions, and others had this functionality split into a pair of black and white buttons.
 Each rocker or each pair of black/white buttons would be replaced with ONE Touch-Plate button.
+We recommend confirming that your current switches have two wires - the 24V and the common - then testing one switch to confirm it works and is compatible with your particular Douglas switches and light fixtures.
 Touchplate offers switches in white, black, almond and ivory.
 Shop Touch-Plate Switches and Cover Plates for all 2-wire light switch color and style options.
 If trying to replace more sophisticated switches such as infrared sensors, we recommend testing one to see if they can be configured to work.

 We can provide you with a quote for upgrading your Douglas low voltage lighting system.
 Use our contact form to request our Douglas System Upgrade Form to get started.